sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 - Performance Impact: Lightbox plugins can sometimes impact the overall performance of a webpage, particularly if large media files are involved.

-- Documentation Quality:The quality of documentation can vary among plugins.
+- Documentation Quality: The quality of documentation can vary among plugins.
 If Fluidbox lacks comprehensive documentation, it may be challenging for users to implement and customize it effectively.

 ### Conclusion